Telogen Effluvium: Expert Tips and Strategies - 2023

 Will my hair grow back after telogen effluvium?

 Yes, your hair will grow back after telogen effluvium.
-After the 3 to 6 month shedding period, you'll notice new hair growth in your affected areas.
+After the 3 to 9-month shedding period, you'll notice new hair growth in your affected areas.

 Managing and Coping with Hair Loss

 Hair loss can be a sensitive and emotional topic, and it's essential to take time to process and cope with it.
-It can be helpful to surround yourself with supportive friends and family and to seek out resources and support from a therapist or counselor, if needed.
-Remember, you are not alone, and many resources are available to help you manage hair loss and improve the appearance of thinning hair.
+It can be helpful to surround yourself with supportive friends and family and seek resources and support from a therapist or counselor.
+Remember, you are not alone; many resources are available to help you manage hair loss and improve the appearance of thinning hair.

 More info: